gabeogard/Reverse-Image-Searcher-Android-App/README.md

 - Jackson Module Kotlin(https://github.com/FasterXML/jackson/)
 - Android Room Database for storing search results locally on device.

+Primitive UI due to time constraints, should (but probably won't) update.

 The app we have made lets you upload images from the gallery on your Android device to search for similar images on the internet.